pnlbwh/luigi-pnlpipe/docs/Process_HCP-EP_data.md

 Luigi searches the local storage for outputs of a task.
 If they exist, Luigi assumes that task is complete and will not repeat.
 To repeat a task, you need to show Luigi that outputs of that task do not exist.
 So you need to delete all outputs associated with that task before reissuing your command.

+# Show running graphs of Freesurfer and EddyEpi